-QR codes are two-dimensional barcodes that can contain information~\cite{qrcodewiki22}.
-Users can access the encoded data by scanning the QR code using a build-in camera of their smartphones~\cite{KrombholzFKKHW14}.
+\parBF{QR-code Scanning} QR codes are two-dimensional bar codes containing data~\cite{ISO18004}.
+Users can access the encoded data by scanning the QR code with the camera of their smartphones~\cite{KrombholzFKKHW14}.
 Due to their ease of deployment, QR codes are increasingly popular in smartphone settings~\cite{WahshehL20}, e.g., to provide links to social media accounts, to show vaccination certificates, or to share files.

-Because it requires a link-of-sight attacker to capture the encoded data~\cite{WahshehL20}, QR-code scanning provides high privacy level.
-However, the storage capacity of a QR code is quite limited (a maximum of 3 KB~\cite{qrcodewiki22}).
+Because it requires the adversary to have direct line of sight to the QR code to capture the encoded data~\cite{WahshehL20}, QR-code scanning provides a high level of privacy.
+However, the storage capacity of a QR code is limited (a maximum of 3 kB~\cite{ISO18004}).
 Thus, more than one QR code may be needed to transmit all data necessary in our protocols.
-Even though we can rotate QR codes, the throughout is still lower than 3Kb/s.
-This may slow down the protocol's execution rendering this method impractical in the field (\reqlink{scale}).
+Even though we can rotate QR codes to transfer more data, the throughout is still low due to other constraints, e.g, the recognition delay of the phone, people unlocking the phone to point the camera to the code, etc. This may slow down the protocol's execution rendering this method impractical in reality (\reqlink{scale}).

 Table~\ref{tab:channeldis} summarizes the performance of the four channels.
-If the blocklist is short and only requires throughput lower than 3Kb/s, QR-code scanning is a good option because of better privacy.
-If the blocklist is longer and requires larger throughput, BLE or local Wi-Fi can be the solution, depending on the ability of setting up Wi-Fi device.
+If the blocklist is short and only requires low throughput of the channel, QR-code scanning can be a good option because of better privacy.
+If the blocklist is longer and requires larger throughput, BLE or local Wi-Fi would be a more desirable solution, depending on the ability of setting up Wi-Fi device.
 BLE has an advantage over Wi-Fi if devices can enable fully randomization of MAC addresses.
-One should not choose cellular network if there are other options available because of the privacy risk.
+Cellular network should be the last alternative due to the large privacy risk.
 In the case where the privacy risk is unacceptable, one option is to move to smart-card-based solution, another option is to shorten the distribution period to encourage having a shorter blocklist.